 2020 was special for the gaming industry: the sudden surge in increased interest in games showed who was more ready for this and not only had time to adapt, but also benefit from it.

-The reasons for the success of the gaming industry lie both in the psychological and in the economic plane.
+The reasons for the success of the gaming industry lie both in psychological and economic terms.
 On the one hand, in times of upheaval, people subconsciously try to displace pressing problems and switch to various kinds of distractions.
 Lacking other opportunities for entertainment, people are moving into virtual reality.

 However, how long will the gold era for game developers last?
-Will their success end as soon as the world defeats the coronavirus and everything returns to normal?
+Will their success end once the world beats the coronavirus and everything returns to normal?
 The likelihood is high that even when the pandemic is completely over, game developers are unlikely to face a crisis.

 The coronavirus has changed consumer preferences in favor of technologically advanced services.
-In this regard, there is still a lot of room for growth in online shopping revenue and online entertainment spending.
+As such, there is still plenty of room for growth in online shopping revenue and online entertainment spending.
 Part of the new, re-educated audience of Internet services will remain with them forever.
 Therefore, even a hypothetical quick and easy victory over the coronavirus will not mean the beginning of a serious crisis for IT companies.

 Despite the quarantine and remote work, the Kevuru Games company continues to work hard on new projects designed to brighten up the expectation of getting rid of the dangerous virus.
-Creating beyond borders, skillfully balancing client’s target and economic expectations, player preferences and emerging brands, is what we have gathered in a close-knit, passionate and inspired team for.
+Creating beyond the limits, skillfully balancing target and economic expectations of customers, player preferences and emerging trends is the reason we have gathered in a close-knit, passionate and inspired team.

-Kevuru Games is a game art and development company that creates mind-blowing projects for anyone looking to shake up the gaming space.
-We work with major world-renowned game video companies such as Epic Games and EA, as well as with enthusiastic indie studios and solo developers.
-It is important for us not only to fulfill the client’s requirement, but also to make the project shine as a new bright star in the gaming horizon.
+Kevuru Games is a game art and development company that implements mind-blowing projects for anyone looking to shake up the gaming space.
+We work with major world-renowned game video companies such as Epic Games, EA and Lucasfilm, as well as with enthusiastic indie studios and solo developers.
+It is important for us not only to fulfill the client’s requirement but also to make the project shine like a new bright star on the gaming horizon.
 Drop us a line to find out how we can help bring your idea to life.
 Let’s create beyond the limits together!